-- xii.
-Consider and initiate contract actions for review and execution by the Bureau, including registration, cancellation, transfers, and completions. - xiii.
-The committee may appoint a representative, such as an apprenticeship coordinator, who will assume responsibility and authority for certain aspects of the apprentice training program as delegated by the committee.
-The committee must specifically identify the functions delegated to the apprenticeship coordinator.
+- xi.
+Develop additional written policies related to layoff, assignment, attendance, discipline, affirmative action and equal opportunity, etc., when necessary for the administration of the apprenticeship program. - xii.
+Consider petitions for credit for prior experience and education and make recommendations to the Bureau for the award of such credit.
+Any party to the apprentice contract may request for prior experience and education.
+All credit recommendations of the local committee, approved or denied, must be made in writing, and forwarded to the assigned ATR. - xiii.
+Consider and initiate contract actions for review and execution by the Bureau, including registration, cancellation, transfers, and completions. - xiv.
+The local committee may appoint a representative, such as an apprenticeship coordinator, who will assume responsibility and authority for certain aspects of the apprentice training program as delegated by the local committee.
+The local committee must specifically identify the functions delegated to the apprenticeship coordinator.